EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-defines the maximum soil water content of 2 soil layers as fraction of the soil depth defined in the model_structure.json based on the older version of the Pre-Tokyo Model
+Maximum soil water content of two soil layers as fractions of total soil depth, based on the older version of the Pre-Tokyo Model.

 **Parameters**
 - **Fields**